by Michael Corcoran

 Sabir wondered if Walt was worried about his reputation being hurt by turning in inferior work.
 “Why take the short money when so much of your career is ahead of you?”

 Over the next couple weeks, the two became more conversational.
 Walt even came down once with nothing to fax.
 “What’s it like to be dying?”
 Walt asked, using a lot more words, and Sabir responded, “You tell me.”
 Living in fear is letting death run your life.
 And that’s the same as dying, Sabir said.
 “You think I’m living in fear?”
 Walt asked.
 Sabir gave him a look that said nothing could be more obvious.

 Sabir said he recently wrote a play about overcoming fear and moving on from tragedy.
-The young Turk came to Chicago to act, he said, but the roles weren’t happening so he wrote a part perfect for himself, then built a plot around it.
+The young Turk from Virginia came to Chicago to act, he said, but the roles weren’t happening so he wrote a part perfect for himself, then built a plot around it.
 It was about a Palestinian doctor overwhelmed with grief after the bombing deaths of his wife and young son.
 He decides to start over in America and buys a convenience store on the South Side of Chicago.
 The kids in the neighborhood taunt him and try to make the man’s life miserable, but at least he’s not back in Palestine.
 One day he saves the life of a black woman who collapsed in his store, reviving her while her 7-year old daughter watched.
 He ends up falling in love with the woman and being like a father to the girl.
 But he’s still haunted.

 Walt asked if he could read it.
 “It’s not quite finished,” Sabir said.
 “I’m still waiting for the perfect title to find me.
 And I’m not sure I like the ending.”

 Walt was reading Sabir’s play on the train when Sue Franklin, his former Sun-Times editor, got on at the Belmont stop.
 They were happy to see each other and she sat next to him and put her head on his shoulder.